Learn how to make a simple baby's breath bouquet and boutonniere

-1. Cut some “mini” blossoms from the bunch first set aside so the bare green stems are about 3″ in length.
+Cut some “mini” blossoms from the bunch first set aside so the bare green stems are about 3″ in length.

-2. For extra width in the stems (which is important for ribbon wrapping and so there's something substantial to push the pin through when affixing the boutonniere to the groom's lapel) we simply cut extra bare green stems and added them to the bundle of mini blossom stems.
+For extra width in the stems (which is important for ribbon wrapping and so there's something substantial to push the pin through when affixing the boutonniere to the groom's lapel) we simply cut extra bare green stems and added them to the bundle of mini blossom stems.

 TIP: it may be easier to stretch and hold the tape in one place as you twirl the bunch of short stems so the tape wraps around it.

-4. Anchor the top of the thinner velvet ribbon to the top of the boutonniere with a straight pin.
+Anchor the top of the thinner velvet ribbon to the top of the boutonniere with a straight pin.

-5. Wrap the ribbon around the boutonniere stems, only overlapping a few millimeters with each wrap.
+Wrap the ribbon around the boutonniere stems, only overlapping a few millimeters with each wrap.

-6. Cut the excess ribbon, leaving about 1/4″ extra to tuck underneath itself, and then secure the end of the ribbon with a straight pin.
+Cut the excess ribbon, leaving about 1/4″ extra to tuck underneath itself, and then secure the end of the ribbon with a straight pin.

 Put 2 pins on the back of the boutonniere.
 You don't want to forget to include them, as it's what is used to pin the boutonniere to the label of the groom's suit.

-8. Optional: we used some of our excess silk ribbon to simply adorn our boutonniere to match the bridal bouquet!
+We used some of our excess silk ribbon to simply adorn our boutonniere to match the bridal bouquet!

 Simple, huh?
 That's what we like in a DIY project here at The Budget Savvy Bride.
 In all it took us less than an hour to make both of these pieces so it's something that would be totally doable the day before or even morning of your wedding if you had some helpers. 🙂

-Hope you enjoyed this DIY tutorial!
+We hope you enjoyed this DIY flower tutorial!